Basic-Capital/basic-capital-ira-401k-faq-/basic_capital_faq_repo.md

 ### What are the benefits for our employees?

-Employees gain access to 4:1 investment leverage within their tax-advantaged 401(k), potentially accelerating retirement savings growth.
+Employees gain access to 4:1 investment financing within their tax-advantaged 401(k), potentially accelerating retirement savings growth.
 The long-term financing structure aligns with retirement planning timelines without mark-to-market liquidation risks.

 ### Is there additional administrative burden?